Ever wonder what a date with a rented boyfriend was like? You've come to the right place.

 Depending on the family, I could see women spending a fortune on fake beaus to quiet overbearing parents and nosy cousins around the holidays.
 While Melanie and her rented guy didn't visit her family, she paid "more than the average monthly income for a Chinese family" for her date.

 3. For $264 (1,500 yuan), the hired boyfriend comes with his undivided attention for a day.

 However, kissing, hand-holding and "other dodgy physical contact" weren't included.
 During their daytime date, the "couple" toured the city of Hangzhou.
 They took a boat tour, ate, and visited Lingyin Temple, a Buddhist temple.

 4. Things can become as awkward as they do when meeting a stranger.

-The faux duo started off sitting as far apart from each other as two people possibly could in a taxi to eventually coming close together for a photo.
-(He put his arm around Melanie!)
-Though, he wasn't too chatty.
+The faux duo started off sitting as far apart from each other as two people possibly could in a taxi, to eventually coming close together for a photo.
+He put his arm around her, though he wasn't too chatty.
 Melanie says when the conversation slowed down, they both pulled out their phones and texted friends.

-And, if you ask us, this first date was filled with "don'ts".
+After the date, Melanie says he did shed some light on the pressures men also face in China to find the one.
+And if you ask us, this first date was filled with "don'ts."
 The hired BF mentioned his ex, texted on the date and brought up money issues.
-But hey, he's fake — the rules are may be different for rented dates.
+But hey, he's fake — the rules may be different for rented dates.